opf/openproject/docs/user-guide/projects/README.md

 You will then get a list of all your projects in OpenProject.
 You can use this projects overview to **create a multi project status dashboard** if you include your own [project custom fields](../../system-admin-guide/custom-fields/custom-fields-projects/), e.g. custom status options, Accountable, Project duration, and more.

-**Please note:** Project custom fields are a Enterprise add-on and will only be displayed here for Enterprise on-premises and Enterprise cloud.
+**Please note:** Project custom fields are an Enterprise add-on and will only be displayed here for Enterprise on-premises and Enterprise cloud.

 With the **arrow** on the right you can display the **project description**.